yaydede/toolbox/YA_TextBook.md

 <img src="15-NN_files/figure-html/nn7a-1.png" width="672" />

-In a regular network, the number of parameters is usually very large and it gets larger even in deep neural networks.
+This plain gradient algorithm is very simple identifying only ten parameters.
+In a regular network, the number of parameters is usually very large and it gets even larger in deep neural networks.
 Therefore, finding the most efficient (fast) backpropagation method is an active research area in the field of artificial intelligence.
 One of the recent developments in this area is Tensors and Tensorflow that we will talk in Section VII.
+More details on gradient descent algorithms are provided in Chapter 38 Algorithmic Optimization.

 ## Neural Network - More inputs